Colonial history of Southern Rhodesia: Self-government

 Rhodesia retained the Cape Colony system, which gave voting rights to blacks and whites who owned property with a minimum value of £150 or had an annual income of at least £100.
 Both means tests were accompanied by a simple language test in English.
-These voting qualifications that ensured de jure equality (in theory at least) amongst the races were maintained until 1951, when the financial qualifications were raised.
+These voting qualifications that ensured de jure equality amongst the races were maintained until 1951, when the financial qualifications were raised.
 The Southern Rhodesia general election of 29 April 1924, was the first election to the Legislative Assembly of Southern Rhodesia following the grant of responsible government to the colony.
 It saw a comprehensive victory for the Rhodesia Party, which had been formed by the supporters of responsible government.

 From September 1953 to 1963, Southern Rhodesia was part of the multiracial Central African Federation, also known as the Federation of Rhodesia and Nyasaland.
 The federation was set up in an effort to pool resources and markets.
 The economy was prosperous at the time due to a post-World War II boom.
 The African population opposed it because they feared that they would not be able to achieve self-government with the federal structure dominated by white Southern Rhodesians.

 The federation fell apart in 1963 after much crisis and turmoil, and Northern Rhodesia and Nyasaland became the independent states of Zambia and Malawi in 1964.
 Southern Rhodesia reverted to its status as a Crown colony of Britain but was now known as Rhodesia.
 From 1957 to 1960, the Southern Rhodesia African National Congress, a black led organisation, sought to obtain political control for the black African majority.

 The Southern Rhodesian government of Garfield Todd attempted to introduce liberal reforms from 1953 to 1958 to increase the welfare of the black population by increasing educational access for the black majority as well as by providing better housing and healthcare.
 Todd, however, was forced from power when he attempted to expand the number of blacks eligible to vote from 2% to 16%.
 Plans were made to dispense with some of the apartheid regulations, providing for more racial equality.